Taylor-Patterson/Get-Your-Drink-On/README.md

   - One of the black wires from P1 was cut and used to ground all pumps straight to the CPU.
   - The green wire (PSU on) and ibe if the yellow wires (+12 V) were both used to provide power to the pumps via the Elegoo.

-See image below for the wires extracted from P1
+*See image below for the wires extracted from P1*

 <img width="500" alt="Screen Shot 2021-04-09 at 10 31 00 AM" src="https://user-images.githubusercontent.com/79594183/114212184-c2ba7400-991e-11eb-8bda-e9ba688b2f73.png">

 ## Elegoo
 ### Wiring the pumps to the elegoo and CPU

+The yellow and green wires were directly connected to first relay of the Elegoo, via the third pin.
+Furthermore,relay 2 and 3 were powered by carrying the postive voltage via jumper wires.

+The pumps receive positive voltage via the middle (second) pin on each relay.

+*See pircutre below for clarification.*

 <img width="500" alt="Screen Shot 2021-04-09 at 10 10 16 AM" src="https://user-images.githubusercontent.com/79594183/114209447-ddd7b480-991b-11eb-9508-23713e8b8035.png">